Florida Law Bans Texting-and-Driving

-The burden of proof requires that we gather evidence such a police reports, medical records, pictures and videos of the accident scenes, witnesses testimony and in cases involving the suspicion that the drivee may have been distracted we will collect phone records, which include texting, calls, internet sites visited anything which may help to prove the driver was on the phone at the time of the crash.
+The burden of proof requires that we gather evidence such as police reports, medical records, pictures and videos of the accident scenes, witnesses testimony, and in cases involving the suspicion that the driver may have been distracted we will collect phone records, which include texting, calls, internet sites visited anything which may help to prove the driver was on the phone at the time of the crash.
 Our office will subpoena these records in order to help prove our case.

 What is a subpoena?

 A subpoena is a legal document issued to compel testimony or to produce evidence.
 It is an integral part of the legal process and can be essential to winning a lawsuit.
 The Florida personal injury lawyers at Shiner Law Group will often subpoena phone records to prove a negligent driver was on his phone at the time of the crash, this will prove that the driver was negligent, for they knew or should have known the laws about texting and driving or being distracted when driving.
 Other subpoenas we will issue would be for the defendants’ social media records as well as their web access.
 In requesting these records related to the at-fault party’s activity on their cell phones will help establish that the crash was a result of a distracted driver.

 Subpoenas are just one way to obtain this information, a plaintiff in a lawsuit can also conduct other discoveries such as serving interrogatories and requests for production to get a hold of a defendant’s cell phone records, text messages, and social media activity for the time period during the accident.
 Thus, we will encompass a complete view of the activities of the driver at the time of the accident, was the driver texting, surfing the web, visiting Facebook at the time of the crash, this will help prove the driver acted recklessly and was negligent.